LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 For the **Software Development** portion of the interview, we ask candidates to build a _small piece_ of the solution they just modeled.

 Again, we don't enforce any specific tooling.
-While we hire engineers to work in a specific programming language, we don't require prior knowledge of it.
+While we hire engineers to work in Elixir, we don't require prior knowledge of it.
 We expect capable developers are able to adopt to a new language quickly, so proficiency with language/tooling isn't a focus for the interview.

 Candidates are free to use whatever language/framework/environment they're proficient with.
 Pseudo code is also accepted.
-It's not relevant to us if the candidate knows all standard library functions by heart.
+It's not relevant to us if the candidate knows their languages standard library by heart.
 Code doesn't need to compile either, as long as the intend is clearly communicated.

-Our approach to processes is similar.
+Our approach to team processes is similar.
-We expect them to be slightly different to what the candidate is used to from their previous workplace.
+We don't treat popular processes like Agile or Shape-Up like dogma.
-Even if they share the same name or ideology.
+Instead, we pick and choose what works for us, revisiting and refining as needed.
-We expect they will learn these during their onboarding period.
+This means that whatever touch points the candidate previously had with these processes, the details will differ.

 > * {{< ref-ideas.inline />}}
 > * {{< ref-boring.inline />}}